Lucas-Erkana/Leaderboard/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/Lucash2022/Leadership.git
+- On the terminal run this command git clone https://github.com/Lucash2022/Leaderboard.git

-- Go to the repository folder using command prompt cd Leadership
+- Go to the repository folder using command prompt cd Leaderboard

 - Install the dev dependencies for linters run npm install.